How to Perform Text Analysis via Python and Advertools

 Weighted Frequency according to the Advertools’ “word_frequency” function.

-By combining different data sets, you may determine the worst query groups for Bounce Rate, Length of Stay, Clicks, Impressions, Entrance Amount, or Exit Amount, etc. For instance, in this comparison, we see that the queries with “foot massager” and “best foot” phrases are not performing well according to the their impression amount.
-Also, you may concatenate different data frames with a weighted frequency calculation data frame to see some connections in a more efficient way.
+By combining different data sets, you may determine the worst query groups for Bounce Rate, Length of Stay, Clicks, Impressions, Entrance Amount, or Exit Amount.
+For instance, in this comparison, the queries with “foot massager” and “best foot” phrases are not performing well according to their impression amount.
+Also, you may concatenate different data frames with a weighted frequency calculation data frame to see some connections more efficiently.

-“word_frequency()” method also has another attributes such as “regex” which is being used for splitting words according to the different characters or rules.
-There is another method which is important for efficiency of this method. “extra_info” attribute is being used for determining whether additional info should be given or not.
+The “word_frequency()” method also has another attribute, such as “regex”, which is being used for splitting words according to the different characters or rules.
+There is another method that is essential for its efficiency.
+The “extra_info” attribute determines whether additional info should be given.
 You may see an example below:

 weighted_fr = adv.word_frequency(queries[‘Query’], queries[‘Clicks’], extra_info=True, phrase_len=2).head(30)